Aayush-Roy/Meetzy/README.md

 ## 🌐 STUN / TURN Configuration

-Meezy uses free **STUN** servers to establish direct peer-to-peer connections.
+Meetzy uses free **STUN** servers to establish direct peer-to-peer connections.
 You can also integrate **TURN** servers for production use cases where NAT traversal is needed.

 Example WebRTC config: